Heated Massage Ball vs Regular: Which Works Better? | 321 STRONG Answers

 ## Key Takeaways

 A regular massage ball works better than a heated one for targeted muscle relief.
 Heat stops at the skin.
-Consistent pressure and texture are what drive actual myofascial release, and you get better results from a textured ball you can control than from one that relies on temperature to mask stiffness.
+Consistent pressure and texture are what drive actual myofascial release (a technique that applies gentle pressure to loosen the connective tissue around your muscles), and you get better results from a textured ball you can control than from one that relies on temperature to mask stiffness.

 ## Why Heat Does Not Improve Release